Szwochm/OSCP-Prep/eCCPT Networking/README.md

 "This arcane logic means that for a non-router (i.e. most servers), not only must **/proc/sys/net/ipv4/conf/all/accept_redirects** be 0, but so must **/proc/sys/net/ipv4/conf/interface/accept_redirects**"

+This reference had some interesting points but I still do not understand ICMP redirection attacks.
+Only that I can forge a redirect request, and force it to stick in the cache.

+Questions I need answered:

+How can I check if a device is vulnerable?
+I know that the /proc/.../accept_redirections settings dictate whether it is possible, but how can I scan this from the outside?

+What exactly happens to the traffic flow on a redirect request?
+Why does this cause DOS in the reference above?
+I thought MITM attacks (usually) just allow for traffic to be sniffed / manipulated in transit.

+What are some data sources?